linnovate/mean/README.md

 ## Technologies

+### The MEAN stack

+MEAN is an acronym for Mongo, Express.js , Angular.js and Node.js

 <dl class="dl-horizontal">
 <dt>MongoDB</dt>
 <dd>Go through MongoDB Official Website and proceed to its Great Manual, which should help you understand NoSQL and MongoDB better.</dd>